Indonesia miners seek solution as coal export ban rattles sector | Headlines

 Coal buyers in India, which accounted for over 15% of Indonesia's coal exports in 2021, expect some re-routing of shipments from other suppliers if the ban persists.
 "We might see coal from other origins such as Australia coming to India and diversion of vessels going to other countries in the region such as Bangladesh coming to India, if India pays a higher price," iEnergy's Vyas said.

 Other analysts said they would wait to see if Indonesia changes course on Wednesday.
 "Of course there have been kneejerk reactions, but people are waiting to see how this plays out," Puneet Gupta of Indian coal trading marketplace Coalshastra said.
-Meanwhile, Indonesia has begun enacting the ban and its transportation ministry on Sunday issued a temporary halt on vessels loading coal at ports.
+Shares of state-run Coal India, which accounts for over four fifths of India's output, gained 6.33% on Monday.

 (Additional reporting by Gayatri Suroyo in Jakarta, Heekyong Yang in Seoul; Editing by Ed Davies, Christian Schmollinger and Barbara Lewis)